nguyenjpus/linux/_posts/2025-08/2025-08-29-kubernetes-cluster-stop.markdown

+---
+layout: post
-## Stopping the Kubernetes Theater
+title: "Stopping the Kubernetes Theater"
+date: 2025-08-29
+tags: [Experiment, Kubernetes]
+---

 This section extends the Kubernetes cluster setup guide, explaining how to stop the cluster (temporarily or permanently) and addressing errors with `kubectl` and MetalLB deletion, using the theater analogy.